 Malic acid is used with success to alleviate the fatigue that accompanies both of these conditions.
 For this reason, malic acid potentiates the benefits of the magnesium and generally, people see the most improvements in these conditions with magnesium malate over other forms of magnesium!

-Magnesium Threonate can be taken preventatively if there is a family history of neurodegenerative diseases, therapeutically and for those looking to optimize brain function!
+Magnesium Threonate can be taken preventatively if there is a family history of neurodegenerative diseases, therapeutically and for those simply looking to optimize brain function!

 What About Other Types of Magnesium?